 Preventive puppy care is better than worrying about it too late

-Always keep an eye on your little puppy.
-An important sign of good health is that they are running around and exploring their surroundings.
+Always pay attention to your little puppy.
+An important sign of best health is romping around and exploring its surroundings.
 However, if your four-legged friend acts quiet and withdrawn and sleeps a lot, this may mean some health ailments.
-Your dog should always eat and drink enough and have an excellent shiny coat to rule out any possible health problems.
+Your dog should always eat and drink enough and have an excellent shiny coat to exclude possible health consequences.

-In addition, regular and, depending on the breed of puppy, thorough grooming, as well as cleaning the eyes, ears and paws are routine measures that are good for the health of the puppy.
-Get your little fur friend used to grooming early on so that he doesn't resist it when he gets older and it's not unfamiliar to him.
-The smaller the dogs are, the easier they get used to the situations and are better able to handle them as they grow.
+In addition, regular and, depending on the breed of puppy, thorough grooming, as well as cleaning eyes, ears and paws are routine measures that are good for the health of the puppy.
+Accustom your little fur friend to the grooming measures early, so that he does not resist against it when he gets older and it is not unfamiliar to him.
+The smaller the dogs are, the easier they get used to the situations and are better able to cope with them as they grow.